visym/cap/docs/README.md

 # Acknowledgement

 Supported by the Intelligence Advanced Research Projects Activity (IARPA) via Department of Interior/ Interior Business Center (DOI/IBC) contract number D17PC00344.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.
 Disclaimer: The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of IARPA, DOI/IBC, or the U.S. Government.

+We thank the [AWS Open Data Sponsorship Program](https://registry.opendata.aws/visym-cap) for supporting the storage and distribution of this dataset.

 # Contact